 6. Administer an Epsom Salt Soak

-Epsom salt will help to soothe your dog’s itchy skin, as well as reducing the swelling caused by sores and any inflammation.
+Epsom salt will help to soothe your dog’s itchy skin, as well as reduce the swelling caused by sores and any inflammation.
 Epsom salt will also help increase the recovery time of your dog’s itchy skin, especially when it is combined with other home remedies.

 - Repeat daily until your dog is no longer itchy.